Special Projects

 ‘Allusions to ageing exposing stories and the female body, its internal organs and revealed underlying stories are places that social commentary, personal biography and fantasy may co-exist’.[5]

 Hand sewing the final ‘body’ parts together on the chair was a little like creating a Frankenstein with sutures and pins.
 In creating her, I had in mind not only exploring old women as holders of stories but old women as a bodily conjunction between death and knowledge.
 Female bodies are irrational, messy and abject and she (the chair)makes allusions to the ageing female body through the colourful wool stuffing on the right arm.
-The stuffing was literally falling out of her, so this has been accentuated.
-Exposing internal organs still carries a visceral taboo despite our enjoyment of bloody stories about evisceration, or witch burning!
+The stuffing was literally falling out of her, so this has been accentuated using coloured felt and wool.
+Exposing internal organs still carries a visceral taboo despite our enjoyment of bloody stories about evisceration or witch burning!

 hybrid figures on linen